graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 now supports methods with arguments as well as methods without arguments, an `AmbigiousMatchException` can occur if the name refers to a public method with multiple overloads.
 Either specify a field resolver explicitly, or reduce the number of public methods with the same name to one.

+### 38. Subscription document executer removed

+Subscription support is provided by the `DocumentExecuter` implementation without the need to use `SubscriptionDocumentExecuter` or override `DocumentExecuter.SelectExecutionStrategy`.
+You may also remove references to the `IGraphQLBuilder.AddSubscriptionDocumentExecuter` method.

+### 39. Subscription nuget package removed

+Subscription support has been moved into the main project.
+If you have a need to reference `SubscriptionExecutionStrategy`, it now exists within the `GraphQL` nuget package.
+You will need to remove references to the `GraphQL.SystemReactive` nuget package.